zineos/aimet/Docs/ptq_techniques/cle.rst

 AIMET includes a cross-layer equalization (CLE) tool that applies the following PTQ techniques:

 Batch Norm Folding
   This feature folds batch norm layers into adjacent convolutional and linear layers.
-For more on BNF see :ref:`Batch norm folding <featureguide-bnf>`.
+For more on BNF see :ref:`Batch norm folding <ptq-bnf>`.

 Cross Layer Scaling
   In some models, the parameter ranges for different channels in a layer show a wide variance.
 See the first chart in the following figure.